 - 1. VLAWMO supports its partner Cities in making progress in their MS4's. - A. VLAWMO will survey and document at least one instance for each City annually where the City utilized VLAWMO tools and programs to support Minimum Control Measure #1 (Education and Outreach) Options include: - Hosting VLAWMO staff and stakeholders to facilitate the Watershed Game. - Hosting meetings to educate public on low impact development (LID). - Announcements and articles within City newsletters and/or utility bills. - Posting announcements and information on City social media, content provided by VLAWMO.
-Documenting VLAWMO's presence at community events (Goal 5.A.) - Posting operations/maintenance posters from VLAWMO in public works facilities. - Mass mailings or surveys in collaboration with VLAWMO, specific to watershed education, yard care practices, local lake/wetland/ditch information, and stormwater (recommended as more effective than inserts in existing utility bills/newsletters). - B. VLAWMO will survey and document at least one instance for each City annually where the City utilized VLAWMO tools and programs to support Minimum Control Measure #2 (Public Participation) Options include: - Promoting Adopt-a-Drain and communicating with VLAWMO to obtain annual results. - Promoting or hosting storm drain clean-up events, trash pick-up events.
-Host standalone events or implement into existing clean-up days and events, collaborating with VLAWMO. - Pet waste programming: education accompanying pet licenses, public signage, developing ordinances, enforcement strategies. - Collaborate with VLAWMO in utilizing citizen leaders for reporting illicit discharge detection (IDDE) and construction site runoff infringements. - Keep track of hazardous waste properly disposed on clean-up days, trash removed during clean-up events, and/or debris removed from stormdrain clean-up events. - C. VLAWMO will inform communities of at least 3 MS4 trainings/yr or host one training/yr: Smart Salting and Turf Maintenance Best Practices.
+Documenting VLAWMO's presence at community events (Goal 5.A.) - Posting operations/maintenance posters of best practices in public works facilities. - Mass mailings or surveys in collaboration with VLAWMO, specific to watershed education, yard care practices, local lake/wetland/ditch information, and stormwater (recommended as more effective than inserts in existing utility bills/newsletters). - B. VLAWMO will survey and document at least one instance for each City annually where the City utilized VLAWMO tools and programs to support Minimum Control Measure #2 (Public Participation) Options include: - Promoting Adopt-a-Drain and communicating with VLAWMO to obtain annual results. - Promoting or hosting storm drain clean-up events, trash pick-up events.
+Host standalone events or implement into existing clean-up days and events, collaborating with VLAWMO. - Pet waste programming: education accompanying pet licenses, public signage, developing ordinances, enforcement strategies. - Educate and encourage proper hazardous waste disposal, chlorinated water and water softener disposal and discharge, clarify who to call for reporting illicit discharge (IDDE) and construction site runoff infringements. - Keep track of hazardous waste properly disposed on clean-up days, trash removed during clean-up events, and/or debris removed from stormdrain clean-up events. - C. VLAWMO will inform communities of at least 3 MS4 trainings/yr or host one training/yr: Smart Salting and Turf Maintenance Best Practices.
 At least 2 City staff will articulate something they've adjusted in their operations as a result of the training.

+Desired Result #4, 6

+Priority issue: #3

+Sub-watershed: all

+Target audience: MS4 partners, key personnel

+Tbilisi education category: knowledge

-Desired Result #4, 6Priority issue: #3Sub-watershed: allTarget audience: MS4 partners, key personnelTbilisi education category: knowledgeOutreach Tool(s): Reports/summaries, print materials, workshops, events
+Outreach Tool(s): Reports/summaries, print materials, workshops, events